By the EdTec Client Management Team

 An audit is an official, independent review of your charter school’s financial statements by an approved CPA.
 An annual audit is required of charters in most states.

 There is much preparation required before the annual audit.
 The timeline below breaks up the charter school audit cycle into multiple phases and includes suggested dates.
-In today’s blog post, we’re going to focus on the first phase, Auditor Solicitation, which all schools should ideally start preparing for in September.
+In today’s blog post, we’re going to focus on the first and second phases: Auditor Solicitation, which all schools should ideally start preparing for in September, and Auditor Engagement, which should be completed by April 1.
 If you’re not there yet, there’s still time – but you should start now!